ilpersi/BHBot/README.md

 If the bot detects a "Disconnected" dialog, it will pause its execution for an hour giving the user a chance to play manually.
 Disconnects are usually result of another instance logging into the game.
 This is why bot pauses in case it detects it.

+## Download
+You can download a release ready BHBot.jar from the [releases](https://github.com/Betalord/BHBot/releases) page.

+For the latest functionality it is recommended to compile your own version as there are frequent commits with bug-fixes and new functionality between major releases.

 ## First time setup

 See [the wiki](https://github.com/Betalord/BHBot/wiki) for the first time setup guide.